The Johnson, Brisbane, Queensland © The Johnson

 12 of the best hotels in Brisbane

 Find the best lodgings in the heart of Queensland’s vibrant capital or in one of its fascinating inner-city neighbourhoods.

-Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are five in Melbourne and one in Adelaide).
+Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are four in Melbourne and one in Adelaide).
 This one, The Johnson, showcases the work of celebrated Sydney abstract artist Michael Johnson, who is strongly influenced by nature.
 The boutique hotel, in Spring Hill on the fringes of the city centre, features 96 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.

 Sofitel Brisbane Central

 Five-star luxury is on tap at the Sofitel Brisbane Central, located directly above the city’s main train station.
 The 433-room hotel is home to Queensland’s largest Club Lounge (premium accommodation on levels 26 to 29), four bars and restaurants and a drawcard day spa.
 It also serves high tea in two venues.
 A palette of neutrals, charcoal and chocolate gives rooms a serene and elegant air.

 Ibis Styles Brisbane Elizabeth Street